facebook/stylex/README.md

 ## Development

-This is the development monorepo for stylex.
+This is the development mono repo for stylex.

 ### Structure